inoxlang/inox/docs/language-reference/patterns.md

 <summary>Forbidden definition locations</summary>

-Pattern namespaces can only be defined at the top level before any function declaration, and before any function call to a function declared further below.
+Pattern namespaces can only be defined at the top level before any function declaration, and before any reference to a function declared further below.
 ```
 # ok
 pnamespace a. = {int: %int}